sebastianschanz/beam-internal-forces/INSTALLATION.md

 - Real-time preview animations

 ### How to Share:
-Simply send the `BeamAnalysis.exe` file to others - it contains everything needed to run the application.
+Simply send the `BeamLab.exe` file to others - it contains everything needed to run the application.

 ### Troubleshooting:
 - If Windows shows a security warning, click "More info" → "Run anyway"